Garage Door Not Closing After Cleaning Sensor? Here’s the Real Fix

 Step-by-Step Fixes You Can Try Right Now

-• Realign the sensors properly
+• Realign the Sensors Properly

-• Dry and clean the lenses the right way
+• Dry and Clean the Lenses the Right Way

-• Blinking light = misalignment or obstruction
+• Blinking light — misalignment or something obstructing the beam

-• Inspect wiring connections
+• Inspect Wiring Connections

-• Test the door safely
+• Test the Door Safely

 When It’s Not the Sensors — Other Hidden Causes